 The Proteeae constitute at least 3 genera of gram-negative organisms:

-P. mirabilis is often sensitive to ampicillin, carbenicillin, ticarcillin, piperacillin, cephalosporins, fluoroquinolones, and aminoglycosides and resistant to tetracyclines.
+P. mirabilis is often sensitive to ampicillin, carbenicillin, ticarcillin, piperacillin, cephalosporins, fluoroquinolones, and aminoglycosides but is resistant to tetracyclines and nitrofurantoin.
 Multidrug-resistant P. mirabilis is an emerging problem.

 Indole-positive species (P. vulgaris, M. morganii, P. rettgeri) tend to be more resistant but generally are sensitive to fluoroquinolones, carbapenems, piperacillin/tazobactam, 3rd-generation cephalosporins, and cefixime.

 |Drug Name||Select Trade|

 |No US brand name|